 People who don’t get enough vitamin D are likely to experience severe hair loss, especially women.
 Although there isn’t enough research on this, it has been shown that most people suffering from hair loss have low levels of Vitamin D.

-Muscle pain is another symptom that indicates low Vitamin D level.
+Muscle pain is another symptom that indicates a low Vitamin D levels.
 In a study done to investigate the relationship between “Vitamin D and central hypersensitivity in patients with chronic pain,” it was found that 71% of the patients with chronic pain had a deficiency of the vitamin.

-Vitamin D also helps in absorption of calcium in the body.
+Vitamin D also helps in the absorption of calcium in the body.

-Most of the patients that take calcium supplements are advised to take them with vitamin D supplements to aid in absorption for maintenance of proper bone mineral density.
+Most patients that take calcium supplements are advised to take them with vitamin D supplements to aid in absorption for maintenance of proper bone mineral density.